The Golden Sieve: The golden sieve on arithmetic progressions

 \begin{proof} By Lemma~\ref{lem:reconstruct-sigma}, $\sum_{k=2}^{n}H(k)=\sigma_n-n$.
 Dividing by $n$ and letting $n\to\infty$ gives

 Finally, substituting $\alpha(a)=\frac{a+\sqrt{a^2+4a}}{2a}$ (Theorem~\ref{thm:slope}) yields \eqref{eq:rho-a}. \end{proof}

-\begin{remark}[Not Sturmian in general] For $a=1$, Proposition~\ref{prop:fib-word} shows that $H$ is Sturmian.
+\begin{remark} For $a=1$, Proposition~\ref{prop:fib-word} shows that $H$ is Sturmian.
 For $a\ge2$, computations indicate that $H$ is typically \emph{not} Sturmian.
 For instance, for $(a,b)=(2,0)$ one finds five distinct factors of length~$3$ (hence factor complexity $p(3)=5>4$), which is impossible for a Sturmian word. \end{remark}

 \begin{openproblem} For the golden sieve on $W_0=a\N+b$ with $a\ge2$, determine the combinatorial class of the gap word~$H$.
 Is it substitutive (fixed point of a primitive morphism)?
 Is it $k$-automatic for some~$k$, or Ostrowski-automatic with respect to the continued fraction of~$\alpha(a)$ (see~\cite{BSS2021})?
 In particular, determine its factor complexity $p_H(n)$ and its balance properties as functions of $(a,b)$.
 (For $a=1$, the gap word is the Fibonacci word, which is Fibonacci-automatic but not $k$-automatic.
 The tool \textsc{Walnut}~\cite{Shallit2022walnut}, which handles both $k$-automatic and Ostrowski-automatic sequences, may be well suited to some of these questions.) \end{openproblem}